HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

 ### Signed metadata elements

 A server's UDAP metadata **SHALL** include the `signed_metadata` element.
 The value of this element is a JWT constructed as described in [Section 1.2] and containing the claims in the table below.
 This JWT **SHALL** be signed using the [RS256](index.html#signature-algorithm-identifiers) signature algorithm.
+Metadata values conveyed in the signed metadata **SHALL** take precedence over the corresponding values conveyed using plain JSON elements.

 <table class="table">
   <thead>